 Thank you slimming world for your amazing venison sausages that enabled me to make this slimming world sausage casserole!

-Now this venison sausage casserole is healthy because I used low fat venison sausages.
+This venison sausage casserole is healthy because I used low fat venison sausages.

-But also venison sausages are normally cheaper than regular pork or beef sausages.
+Not only healthy, but also venison sausages are normally cheaper than regular pork or beef sausages.

 That means this recipe is great for feeding a family.
-Especially if you’re on a budget.
+Especially if you’re on a budget!

 Why not have a hunt about in your local supermarket and see if you can find cuts of meat (other than the traditional beef or pork) that have been made into sausages?

-Why You’ll Love This Low Fat Venison Sausage Casserole Recipe
+Tips For How To Make This Low Fat Venison Sausage Casserole Recipe

 - It makes for a great healthy family meal.
+I’ve added a portion of rice per person to bulk it out and to feed 4 people.

 - It’s freezable too.
 For any that you might have left over!
+Just let it cool then freeze it in individual containers.

 - There’s a good helping of vitamin C and protein in it.